 - missing out on school, friendships or romantic relationships

-- being judged because of their disabilities or conditions
+- being judged or feeling different because of their disabilities or conditions

 - not achieving what they want in life